-While working on a 3-year research project, students learn how to carry out an independent scientific work and also learn further skills or abilities in research and teaching.
+While working on a 3-year research project, students learn how to carry out independent scientific work and also learn further skills or abilities in research and teaching.

 Numerous co-operations with outstanding scientists and institutes guarantee the scientific excellence of the program.
-Short-term stages in other Italian or international institutions within the scope of co-operations and projects are highly desired.
+Short-term stages in other Italian or international institutions within the scope of cooperation and projects are highly desired.
 The University Institutions involved in the fellowship program are: Liver Unit, Yale University, New Haven, CT, USA; Texas A&M University, Temple, Texas, USA; Indiana Center for Liver Research, Indiana University, Indiana, USA; Unité “T. Starzl” de Transplantation abdominale, Université Catholique de Leuven, Belgio; Liver Unit, Hospital Clinic of Barcelona, Spain; Western University of Birmingham, UK; General Hospital, Edinburgh University, UK; North Carolina University, UNC School of Medicine, Chapel Hill, NC, USA.
-Colleagues from these or other qualified research/clinical/surgical centers will act as advisors external consultants.
+Colleagues from these or other qualified research/clinical/surgical centers will act as advisors and external consultants.

 Main Program Learning Objectives

-- Identification and use of bio-molecular, histo-morphological, histo-chemical, immune-histochemical and ultrastructural tools to analyze key aspects of the gastrointestinal tract, hepatic damages and the pathophysiology of the splanchnic microvascular circle.
+- Identification and use of bio-molecular, histo-morphological, histo-chemical, immune-histochemical, and ultrastructural tools to analyze key aspects of the gastrointestinal tract, hepatic damages, and the pathophysiology of the splanchnic microvascular circle.

-- Planning and developing study projects aimed to identifying the mechanisms regulating the gastrointestinal tract, hepato-pancreatic, biliary and endothelial cells death and proliferation in order to evaluate therapeutic strategies in the treatment of digestive system chronic diseases.
+- Planning and developing study projects aimed to identifying the mechanisms regulating the gastrointestinal tract, hepato-pancreatic, biliary and endothelial cells death and proliferation to evaluate therapeutic strategies in the treatment of digestive system chronic diseases.

 - Planning and developing study projects aimed to identifying histological, immune- histochemical and molecular markers in neoplastic and non-neoplastic gastrointestinal tract, liver and pancreas, diseases useful in predicting disease progression and/or response to therapy.